 Unless you’re getting ready to retire in the next couple of years, the $500 per month per person estimate won’t be enough.
 Healthcare costs increase every year along with almost everything else.

 The effect Inflation has on Future Retirement Expenses

-That brings us to the cost of inflation.
+The other important aspect of knowing how much do you need to retire is inflation.
 Previously I explained how a $100 picnic table today would have cost $66 20 years ago.

 Using an average inflation rate of 2.5%, the $280,000 in healthcare costs today could be a shocking $458,813 in 20 years.
-Certainly, none of us should overlook the cost of inflation when determining how much you we need saved for retirement.
+Certainly, none of us should overlook the cost of inflation when determining how much should you save for retirement

-Therefore, I propose once you’ve determined how much you will need for retirement per month or per year in today’s costs, you then plop that number into the inflation calculator (referenced above).
+Therefore, I propose once you’ve determined how much to save for retirement per month or per year in today’s costs, you then plop that number into the inflation calculator (referenced above).
 It will give you an idea of how much that amount will be in the future.

 Estimate How Taxes on Traditional 401K/IRAs effects Future Expenses

 Also, you need to consider taxes when figuring out how much do you need to retire.
 Depending on how you plan to fund your retirement this may or may not be a huge hit to your expenses in retirement.